Variational Stochastic Gradient Descent for Deep Neural Networks: Experiments

 \textsc{Adam} is known to perform well on deep learning tasks without the need for extensive hyperparameter tuning.
 We observed that our approach also demonstrates stable performance without the need to tune the hyperparameters for different architectures and datasets separately.
 Therefore, we believe that \textsc{VSGD} is generally applicable to various DNN architectures and tasks, as is the case with \textsc{Adam}.

-\paragraph{Imagenet} In order to evaluate \textsc{VSGD}'s performance in heavily overparameterized domains, we performed an experiment on the Imagenet-1k dataset~\citep{5206848} where we trained a ResNet-50 with both \textsc{VSGD} and \textsc{Adam}.
+\paragraph{Imagenet} In order to evaluate \textsc{VSGD}'s performance in overparameterized domains, we performed an experiment on the Imagenet-1k dataset~\citep{5206848} where we trained a ResNet-50 with both \textsc{VSGD} and \textsc{Adam}.
 Due to limited computational resources, we did not perform any hyperparameter tuning for this experiment.
 For both optimizers, we used a learning rate of 0.1 with a \textsc{OneCycleLR} learning rate scheduler~\citep{smith2019super} and a batch size of 256.
-As in the previous experiments, we set $\gamma$ to 1e-8.
-We train both models for 50 epochs.
-The top-1 accuracy of the validation set for \textsc{VSGD} was 71.1\%, exceeding \textsc{Adam}'s 68.7\% by 2.4\%.
+Same as our previous experiments, we set $\gamma$ to 5e-8 for \textsc{VSGD}.
+Both models were trained for 50 epochs.
+The top-1 accuracy of the validation set for \textsc{VSGD} was 72.7\%, exceeding \textsc{Adam}'s 69.8\% by 2.9\%.
+We also notice slight improvement in convergence speed (Figure~\ref{fig:imagenet_1k_results_training}).